 Shading Northern Windows

-In Passive Solar I talked about shading North facing windows.
+In a post about Passive Solar I talked about shading North facing windows.

-This does not mean roller shutters or blinds that pull down over the window.
+That doesn’t mean installing roller shutters, or blinds that pull down over the window.

 The best methods of shading North facing windows are: